portotype/decodeportugal.com/README.md

 Main things to keep in mind:
 - Timmings.
-- Representation by Power of Attorney.
+- ✔️ Representation by Power of Attorney.
 - Incorporation
     - Company types
     - SHA
     - Name
     - CAE
-    - Registo Beneficiario
+    - Registo Beneficiario (RCBE)
     - Certidão do Registo Comercial
     - as a foreigner, get a NIF
     - if your company is registering a child, also get a NIF)